Knowledge Hypergraphs: Prediction Beyond Binary Relations: Introduction

 \section{Introduction}

-\emph{Knowledge Hypergraphs} are graph structured knowledge bases that store facts about the world in the form of relations between two or more entities.
-They can be seen as one generalization of \emph{Knowledge Graphs}, in which relations are defined on exactly two entities.
-Since accessing and storing all the facts in the world is difficult, knowledge bases are incomplete; the goal of \emph{link prediction} (or \emph{knowledge completion}) in knowledge (hyper)graphs is to predict unknown links or relationships between entities based on the existing ones.
-In this work we are interested in the problem of link prediction in knowledge hypergraphs.
-Our motivation for studying link prediction in these more sophisticated knowledge structures is based on the fact that most knowledge in the world has inherently complex composition, and that not all data can be represented as a relation between two entities without either losing a portion of the information or creating incorrect data points.
+\emph{Knowledge hypergraphs} are graph structured knowledge bases that store facts about the world in the form of relations among any number of entities.
+They can be seen as one generalization of \emph{knowledge graphs} in which relations are defined on at most two entities.
+Since accessing and storing all the facts in the world is difficult, knowledge bases are incomplete; the goal of \emph{link prediction} in knowledge (hyper)graphs (or \emph{knowledge (hyper)graph completion}) is to predict unknown links or relationships between entities based on existing ones.
+In this work, we are interested in the problem of link prediction in knowledge hypergraphs.
+Our motivation for studying link prediction in these more sophisticated knowledge structures is based on the fact that most knowledge in the world has inherently complex compositions.

-Link prediction in knowledge graphs is a problem that is studied extensively, and has applications in several tasks such as searching~\citep{singhal} and automatic question answering~\citep{watson}.
+Link prediction in knowledge graphs is a problem that is studied extensively, and has applications in several tasks such as automatic question answering~\cite{watson}.
 In these studies, knowledge graphs are defined as directed graphs having nodes as entities and labeled edges as relations; edges are directed from the \emph{head} entity to the \emph{tail} entity.
-The common data structure for representing knowledge graphs is a set of triples $relation(head, tail)$ that represent information as a collection of binary relations.
-There exist a large number of knowledge graphs that are publicly available, such as \acr{NELL}~\citep{carlson2010toward} and \acr{Freebase}~\citep{bollacker2008freebase}.
-It is noteworthy to mention that \acr{Freebase} is a complex knowledge base where $61$\% of the relations are beyond binary (defined on more than two nodes).
-However, current methods use a simplified version of \acr{Freebase} where the non-binary relations are converted to binary ones (defined on exactly two entities).
+The common data structure for representing knowledge graphs is a set of triples $relation(head, tail)$ that represents information as a collection of binary relations.
+There exist a large number of knowledge graphs that are publicly available, such as \acr{Freebase}~\cite{bollacker2008freebase}. \citeauthor{m-TransH} (\citeyear{m-TransH}) observe that in the original \acr{Freebase} more than $1/3$rd of the entities participate in non-binary relations (i.e., defined on more than two entities).
+We observe, in addition, that $61$\% of the relations in the original Freebase are non-binary.